 5. Cultural Transformation and Workforce Upskilling

 Technology alone does not guarantee success.
-Smart manufacturing requires organisational alignment and workforce readiness.
+Smart manufacturing requires organizational alignment and workforce readiness.

-Operators and engineers must be able to interpret dashboards, respond to alerts, and work with an intelligent system for a manufacturing business.
-Leadership should increasingly rely on data-driven decisions supported by structured training and change management.
+Operators & engineers must be able to interpret dashboards, respond to alerts, and work with an intelligent system for a manufacturing business.
+Leadership should rely more on data-driven decisions, backed by training and change management.

 Real World Applications of Smart Manufacturing